-- appointed Board of Control members Steve Hicks, Paul Ollila and Terry Woychowski to the Michigan Tech Fund Board of Directors.
+- appointed Board of Trustees members Steve Hicks, Paul Ollila and Terry Woychowski to the Michigan Tech Fund Board of Directors.

 - heard a report from David Reed, vice president for research, on research awards in fiscal year 2013, compared to FY 2012.
 Research funding saw an 11 percent increase in FY2013, Reed said.
 Research sponsored by industry rose 17.8 percent, from just over $6.9 million to almost $8.2 million, with the largest amount—nearly $3.8 million—coming from the automotive industry.
 Research funding from gifts rose 73.5 percent.
 Dollar amounts of awards received from the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the US Department of Defense and the US Department of Transportation rose during FY13, Reed said, as did funding from corporations, foundations and other organizations in support of academic programs.
 And numbers of patents and license agreements increased 35 to 37 percent.